karmaniverous/npm-package-template-ts/README.md

 You can build on this example to create a MUCH more complex CLI!
 See the [Commander documentation](https://www.npmjs.com/package/commander) for more details.

+**If your project requires an extensive, config-driven CLI, you might want to use my [get-dotenv-child](https://github.com/karmaniverous/get-dotenv-child) template instead!**

 ## Logging

 Logging is provided by [tslog](https://tslog.js.org).
 Just import & use the pre-configured logger, like this: